-In February 2019, the Company announced the commencement of a 1,000 meter diamond drill program at Peñasco Quemado to test various targets outlined by previous soil geochemical and geophysical surveys.
+In February 2019, the Company announced the commencement of a 1,000-meter diamond drill program at Peñasco Quemado to test various targets outlined by previous soil geochemical and geophysical surveys.
+The results were reported in a News Release on May 21, 2019.